OpenVidu/openvidu.io/docs/docs/self-hosting/ha/on-premises/admin.md

-# OpenVidu High Availability: On-premises configuration and administration
+# OpenVidu High Availability: On-premises Administration

 !!!warning
     While in **BETA** this section is subject to changes.
 We are working to simplify the configuration and administration of OpenVidu High Availability.